fsantanna/pingus/ceu/README.md

 ```
 -->

-Céu is a programming language that aims to offer a higher-level and safer
+Céu is a programming language that aims to offer a concurrent and expressive
 alternative to C/C++ with the characteristics that follow:

 - *Reactive:* code only executes in reactions to events.